Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Fórmula del interés simple)
 **Simple interest formula**: formula to calculate the simple interest from the loan principal, the interest rate, and the time elapsed since the loan started.
 Let $P$ be the principal of the investment or loan in monetary units, $I$ be the amount of interest in monetary units, $t$ be the time elapsed since the moment of the investment or loan in time units, and $r$ be the interest rate (tasa de interés) paid per period as a ratio, then $I = Prt$.

+### Science and engineering procedure definitions (Definiciones de procedimientos de ciencia e ingeniería)

+(Medición de distancia)
+**Measure of distance**: the process of determining the distance between two points.
+The ruler (la regla) is the basic instrument to measure distance.
+Rulers measure distance in units such as inches (pulgadas) and centimeters (centímetros).
+Let $A$ and $B$ be two points, the segment that they form as endpoints is $\overline{AB}$, and the measure of the distance of this segment is denoted by $AB$ or $m \overline{AB}$.

+(Transportador)
+**Protractor**: instrument to measure angles.
+The most common units of measure are degrees and radians.
+Degrees denote a rotation of a full circle as $360 \text{\textdegree}$, and in radians this is denoted as $2 \pi$.

+(Método de medición de un ángulo usando un transportador) **Method of angle measurement using a protractor**: a method to measure an angle using a protractor.
+This method can be used to draw a given angle.

+(Regla no graduada)
+**Straightedge**: an instrument used to make straight lines, like a ruler but without tick marks.

+(Compás)
+**Compass**: an instrument used to draw arcs.

+(Centrar el compás en un punto dado)
+**Center the compass on a given point**: put the needle of the compass in the given point.

+(Construcciones geométricas)
+**Geometric constructions**: a drawing made with straightedge and compass, commonly with the intention to follow given steps in the use of said instruments, to obtain a given geometric shape.

+(Construcción para copiar un ángulo)
+**Copy an angle construction**: it's possible to copy an angle by doing a construction.

+(Construcción de la mediatriz)
+**Perpendicular bisector construction**: a geometric construction to draw the perpendicular bisector of a given segment.

+(Construcción de la bisectriz de un ángulo)
+**Angle bisector construction**: a geometric construction to draw the angle bisector of a given angle.